 - A set of rivets (eyelets)

-- Large piece of foam (thickness should be similar to that of the gun)
+- A large piece of foam (thickness should be similar to that of the gun)

 - Work gloves